yig/GMU-CS425/README.md

 * 2024-11-28: Linked to "How to make your game run at 60fps" for a more advanced game loop discussion.
 * 2024-12-02: Added table of contents.
 * 2024-12-16: Added comment about vsync and timeapi.h
+* 2025-01-03: Script manager `new_enum` uses the more-efficient-to-compile variant.